devgithubs/HIVE/README.md

 * Users have the option of booking annual leave days that will be deducted from their total (displayed on their profile).
 * To access this booking from they go via 'Book Annual Leave' in 'Options' same as above.

+### Design Features

+#### Colours
+* The colour pallete of the website is mainly pale greys and blues to give a feeling of calm.
+#### Typography
+* Use of the Roboto font throughout for a professional look.
+#### Images
+* Images included are of a business professional nature.
+To give a look of collaboration and synergy.